 With Twitter, you may have noticed the ‘Lists’ feature on your profile.
 Creating private lists is a great way to keep an eye on your competition without promoting to the world you’re virtually stalking them.
 Of course, if you’re friendly with the competition, public follows, lists and shares can go a long way to driving cross client communication.

-Once you’ve gotten the basics of your profile together and have started to post regularly, it’s time to start hunting for the influencers who can help take your brand to the masses.
-There are paid services to connect with popular profiles, but we suggest doing it the old fashioned way.
-One such way is too sleuth through the followers of your competitors and begin to see who is regularly commenting, liking and sharing content.
-Once you have an idea for those individuals who are highly active, take a look at their profiles to see how many followers they have.
+Now, you have the basics of your profile and have started to post, it’s time to start hunting for influencers.
+In fact, there are paid services to connect with popular profiles, but we suggest doing it the old fashioned way.
+One way is to sleuth followers of your competitors and see who is regularly commenting, liking and sharing content.
+After you have an idea of individuals who are highly active, take a look at their profiles to see follower count.
 Now, being an influencer is a bit subjective, as you could be more interested in the person with 50K followers versus 5M.
 It’s about finding the people who you think share your brands core values and may be willing to engage.

-To engage influencers, you can offer free sample products, free services or invite them to virtual gatherings with an opportunity to speak or promote one of their products.
-To put it simply, if you want them to promote your content, you need to provide something of value, which can always be hard, cold cash – it all depends on what works best for your brand.
+To engage influencers, you can offer free products, free services or invite them to speak or promote their products.
+If you want them to promote your content, you need to provide something of value.
+That can always be hard, cold cash – it all depends on what works best for your brand.
 We like the free product and services model, as it can be a great way to generate organic engagement on your social pages.
 This engagement is digital gold!
 Organic, non paid, conversations will drive more eyes to your posts and typically more visits to your pages and website.

 If you aren’t ready to tackle the world of influencers, focus on conversations.
 You can’t expect people to blindly follow you with no real engagement.
 If someone comments on your posts, reply!
 If you’re following a page with compelling content, especially one that could work for cross promoting, comment publicly to begin a dialogue.